Singular divisors and syzygies of polarized abelian threefolds: Infinitesimal picture of abelian threefolds

-Nakamaye, \cite{N05}*{Lemma~3.2} for the general case or \cite{N96}*{Lemma~3.4} for abelian ambient spaces, showed that for any subvariety $Y\subseteq X$ the function $m_Y$ has slope at least one.
-Based on this we show that the same phenomenon happens for any subvariety $\overline{Y}\subseteq X'$ not only those coming from downstairs: \begin{proposition} {(\textbf{Differentiation techniques}).} With the above notation let $t_1\in [t_{\overline{Y}},\mu)$.
+Nakamaye showed that for any subvariety $Y\subseteq X$ the function $m_Y$ has slope at least one, see \cite{N05}*{Lemma~1.3} for the general case or \cite{N96}*{Lemma~3.4} for abelian manifolds.
+We show that the same phenomenon happens for any subvariety $\overline{Y}\subseteq X'$ not only those coming from downstairs: \begin{proposition} {(\textbf{Differentiation techniques}).} With the above notation let $t_1\in [t_{\overline{Y}},\mu)$.
 Then